 Carrie Nation Famous for her speeches & smashing up bars with her hatchet.
 She also ran a newspaper.

-Rev. Howard Russell

-Founder of the Anti-Saloon League.
-Organised from a local level, promoting the best leaders to lead the campaign.
+Russell Founder of the Anti-Saloon League.
+Rev. Howard Organised from a local level, promoting the best leaders to lead the campaign.
 Raise over \$5 million to fight for prohibition.

 PROHIBITION

 Prohibition

-In 1919 the USA passed the Eighteenth Amendment to the US of tion:
+In 1919 the USA passed the Eighteenth Amendment to the US constitution:

-"a ban on the manufacture, sale or transportation of xicating liquors"
+"a ban on the manufacture, sale or transportation of intoxicating liquors"

 The Volstead Act.

-World War I

-Anti-German feelings during the war transferred to alcohol because many brewers making beer were German companies.
+🙀 World War I Anti-German feelings during the war transferred to alcohol because many brewers making beer were German companies.
 Money should be spent on other things during the war & not spend on alcohol.

-It became unpatriotic to be drink German beer.
-It was called 'Kalser br ian Temperance Union 1873 sured politicians & ne emonstrations across the country with arguments: liked spending all their wages on drink had gambling & prostitution ing violent towards their wives & children after drinking had already rest the sale of alcohol, Kans the first in
+It became unpatriotic to be drinking FOYSCY German beer.
+It was called 'Kaiser brew'. .Women's Christian Temperance pressured politicians & held demonstrations across the country with arguments: men liked spending all their wages on drink saloons had gambling & prostitution men being violent towards their wives & children after drinking 🙀 Anti-Saloon League 1893 Wayne Wheeler led the pressure Many states had already restricted or banned the sale of alcohol.
+Kansas was the first in 1881.
+This was largely for religious reasons - they believed that alcohol was evil, a demon that caused many problems in society.

-Many state

-This was for religious belie reason s evil, n that alco is in so cause

-Reasons for Prohibition

-🙀 Anti-Saloon League 1893

-Wayne Wheeler led the pressure campaign against alcohol.
-They supported 'dry' politicians, pressure the towns to cancel licenses to saloons where there was 'bad' behaviour etc.
+campaign against alcohol.
+They supported 'dry' politicians, pressure the towns to cancel licenses to saloons where there was 'bad' Members included top businessmen

+City v Countryside

+behaviour etc.